AFC: Asian Champions League 2021 could be played in a centralized venue | Goal.com

 Indian Super League (ISL) club FC Goa had become the first Indian club to qualify for the group stage of the ACL after they topped the league stage last season.

-“Centralized formats are definitely on the table,” AFC general secretary Windsor John said on Friday.
+“Centralized formats are definitely on the table,” AFC general secretary Dato Windsor John said on Friday.

 The western region's knockout rounds will begin without defending champion group toppers Al-Hilal.